History (HIS)

 Typically Offered: Spring (even-numbered years).

 Course Description: An American history course from the pre-settlement period to the present, with concentration on the developments of military organization, technology, leadership, heritage, war objectives and strategies, and the American public's relationship with its military.
 This course aligns with federal ROTC requirements and objectives.
-Prerequisite(s): HIS 140 or HIS 150 or HIS 200 or HIS 210 or HIS 230, and a grade of C or higher in HIS 290 or departmental approval.
+Prerequisite(s): ROTC students only.

 Course Description: Principles and methods of teaching social studies in secondary school: objectives, problems, materials, and methods applied to the social studies curriculum.
 Methods include electronic portfolio, website technology, and traditional lesson plans/unit plans for each discipline involved.
 Those disciplines include economics, geography, government and political science, history, psychology, and sociology.
 Prerequisite(s): Departmental approval.
 Must be taken prior to Junior Teaching Experience.